 High-backed booster seats are designed for children ages 4-11, and booster cushions are designed for kids aged 6-12, so even if you get a combination or forward-facing seat your child can grow into, eventually you’ll find yourself replacing it with a booster seat or cushion of some kind.

-Types of Baby Bike Seats
+Baby Bike Seats

 Obviously, this one’s not for everyone.
 If you don’t ride a bicycle on a regular basis, you’re probably not going to need one of these at all.